 about cultures and their cooking techniques.

-he FBA provides students in the fashion, dress and merchandising program at West
+The FBA provides students in the fashion, dress and merchandising program at West

-Virginia University with the opportunity to experience many different aspects surrounding
+Virginia University with the opportunity to experience many different aspects

-Newly formed in 2014, the Food Science Club aims to provide an environment for students
+Newly formed in 2014, the Food Science Club aims to provide an environment for

-a need for an undergraduate food science program at WVU.
+to show a need for an undergraduate food science program at WVU.
 For more information,

 email the club at

 The student club for Wood Science and Technology or other interested students.
-FPS

-the Wood Science and Technology program.
+Resources and the Wood Science and Technology program.

 Is a club comprised of graduate students studying Agricultural and Resource Economics,